-The challenge, especially for legacy companies, is that the value remains to be seen.
+The challenge, especially for legacy companies, is that.
 These are organizations who have ready access to manpower and for whom upgrading to Industrial IoT (IIoT) systems would not only mean a significant expense in system upgrades but the loss of jobs, if not right away, then in the future.

 Such companies may be underestimating the future value of the technology, banking on the ability of their workforce to help them remain viable, even in light of these advances.
 In reality, it doesn’t make a lot of sense to automate only one aspect of the process as any value gained in one area may be lost in another.